 When it’s time to leave, please clean up after yourselves.
 Carry out any trash or dispose of it in the appropriate containers.

-- Most park offices and Visitors Centers should be open and able to assist during your visit.
+- Park offices and Visitors Centers are open normal business hours to assist you during your visit.

 - If a facility is closed, there should be signage providing phone numbers and methods for reaching staff or rangers.

 - In the event of a life-threatening emergency, please call 911.